Internship and establishment of the official

 Leave for family reasons

-You can benefit, at your request, from unpaid leave of a maximum of one year, renewable twice for the following reasons:
+You can take unpaid leave at your request of a maximum of one year, renewable twice for the following reasons:

-- Giving care to a dependent child, your Civil partnership partner or an ascendant with a disability that requires the presence of a third party
+• Giving care to a dependent child, to your Civil partnership or partner or to an ascendant with a disability that requires the presence of a third person

-- Follow your husband or Civil partnership partner who has to move for work reasons to a location far from where you work.
+• Follow your husband or Civil partnership partner who is forced to move for business reasons to a location far from where you work.

-You must apply to resume your duties at least 2 months before the end of your current leave.
+You must ask to resume your duties at least 2 months before the end of your current leave.

 You can also take the following holidays: